ESMValGroup/ESMValTool/doc/sphinx/source/install.rst

 The ESMValTool has the following software requirements (note that specific diagnostics might require additional software packages):

 * Unix(-like) operating system
+* NCAR Command Language (NCL 2014, http://www.ncl.ucar.edu/) version 6.4 or higher (note: NCL version 6.3 is not supported, see known issues, Part :numref:`known_issues`).
+* Common GNU utilities such as "wc", "date", "basename", and "more", which are usually part of the standard Linux distribution.
+* The statistical computing software R (https://www.r-project.org/) to run diagnostics written in R. A working installation of R and the executable Rscript in the default search path are required.
+In addition, the netCDF for R libraries (ncdf / ncdf4) are needed.
+Currently, only the diagnostics "Standardized Precipitation index (SPI)" and "Ozone and associated climate impacts (Eyring13, fig. 6)" (see Part :numref:`annex_c`) require R. More diagnostics written in R might be added in the future.
+* The sea ice diagnostics (and derived diagnostics such as, for instance, the ESA CCI namelist - see Section :numref:`nml_esacci`) require the Climate Data Operators (cdo): https://code.zmaw.de/projects/cdo.
+The cdo executable has to be in the default search path (callable via the command "cdo").
-* Python version 2.7.x for running the Python script main.py; most diagnostics written in Python require installation of additional Python packages such as, for instance, Geometry Engine (GEOS), scientificpython, netCDF4, cdo, geoval, cartopy, and iris.
+* Python version 2.7.x for running the ESMValTool workflow manager main.py; most diagnostics written in Python require installation of additional Python packages such as, for instance, Geometry Engine (GEOS), scientificpython, netCDF4, cdo, geoval, cartopy, and iris.

 *The required Python packages can be installed with the following commands:*